 There are currently two intercollegiate sports programs offered at the CIA.
 Students can tryout to become a member of either our varsity level soccer or basketball teams, both of which are co-ed.
 The CIA competes against a variety of colleges throughout the New York region.
-Anyone who is interested in these two opportunities can reach out to the Assistant Director-Athletics and Recreation or Director for Student Engagement, or just come on down to the Student Recreation Center front desk for more information.
+Anyone who is interested in these two opportunities can reach out to the Assistant Director-Athletics and Recreation, or just come on down to the Student Recreation Center front desk for more information.